berkholz/PHPMailerTestapplication/README.md

 You can define the following settings in the form:
 * TO - receipient
 * FROM - sending from
-* mailserver - server to send to
+* MAILSERVER - server to send to
-* subject - text of the mails subject
+* SUBJECT - text of the mails subject
-* messagetext - text of the message
+* MESSAGE - text of the message

 You can load default values by clicking the "Load defaults" button.
 To change these default values you can edit the mail-config.php file.